On embeddability of unit disk graphs onto straight lines: APUD(k,m) recognition is NP-hard

-We prove that axes-parallel unit disk recognition ($\APUD(k,m)$ recognition) is NP-hard by giving reduction from Not-all-equal 3-satisfiability (NAE3SAT) problem\footnote{This problem is the equivalent to the 2-coloring of 3-uniform hypergraphs.
-We choose to give the reduction from NEA3SAT as it is more intuitive to construct for our problem}.
-NEA3SAT is a variation of 3SAT where three values in each clause are not all equal to each other \cite{complexitySAT}.
+We prove that axes-parallel unit disk recognition ($\APUD(k,m)$ recognition with $k$ and $m$ given as input) is NP-hard by giving reduction from the \emph{Monotone not-all-equal 3-satisfiability} (NAE3SAT) problem\footnote{This problem is equivalent to the 2-coloring of 3-uniform hypergraphs.
+We choose to give the reduction from Monotone NAE3SAT as it is more intuitive to construct for our problem}.
+NAE3SAT is a variation of 3SAT where three values in each clause are not all equal to each other, and due to Schaefer's dichotomy theory, The problem remains NP-complete when all clauses are monotone (i.e. none of the literals are negated) \cite{complexitySAT}.
 Our main theorem is as follows.

-\begin{theorem} $\APUD(k,m)$ recognition problem can be solved in polynomial time if, and only if, there is a polynomial time algorithm to solve NAE3SAT problem. \end{theorem}